mecid/mecid.github.io/_posts/2020-09-02-displaying-recursive-data-using-outlinegroup-in-swiftui.md

 ![outline group](/public/outlineGroup3.png)

 #### DisclosureGroup
-As you can see on the screenshots that I provide during the post, the main component of OutlineGroup is an expandable view called DisclosureGroup.
-DisclosureGroup is a straightforward view that accepts title string, content view, and boolean binding, which shows or hides the content.
+As you can see on the screenshots that I provide during the post, the main component of *OutlineGroup* is an expandable view called *DisclosureGroup*. *DisclosureGroup* is a straightforward view that accepts title string, content view, and boolean binding, which shows or hides the content.

 ```swift
 struct ContentView: View {